Scrungip/Scrungip-Archipelago/worlds/am2r/docs/setup_en.md

 ### Creating a `.yaml` file

-In the `Archipelago Launcher` hit the `Generate Template Settings` button and Which will generate a default `.yaml` file for all your currently installed worlds, this will add a `am2r.yaml` file to the `/players/templates` folder of the Archipelago installation.
+In the `Archipelago Launcher` hit the `Generate Template Settings` button which will generate a default `.yaml` file for all your currently installed worlds, this will add a `am2r.yaml` file to the `/players/templates` folder of the Archipelago installation.